StringManolo/ff2/README.md

 # Fast Framework 2.0.0

 #### Description:
-+ Fast Framework 2 is a small and simple ES6 framework designed for small projects where a full blown framework like React may take some time to install, build, run, manage dependencies...
++ Fast Framework 2 is a small and simple framework designed for small projects where a full blown framework like React may take some time to install, build, run, manage dependencies...

 #### Features:
 + React Like Components
 + JSX like sintax [htm](https://github.com/developit/htm) without preprocesors
++ JSX using typescript compiler
 + Shortcuts
 + Cache API
 + Router